HilmanAnshori/hade-client-installer/README.md

 - `scripts/10-install-rustdesk.sh`: downloads the latest RustDesk `.deb` release, installs it, and leaves it available in the desktop menu.

 ## Usage

 1. Grant execute permission: `chmod +x install.sh scripts/*.sh`.
 2. Run the installer: `bash install.sh`.
 3. Follow the prompts (including the reboot confirmation at the end) before using the kiosk.
 4. Inspect each helper script and remove TODOs (e.g., thermal bridge repo credentials or PM2 config) before running on production machines.
 The thermal bridge helper references `Addon Projects/Thermal Print/README.md`; follow that guide for prerequisites such as Bluetooth libraries, udev rules, and printer driver settings.

+## Environment variables

+- `TAILSCALE_AUTH_KEY`: set this on the installer host before running `bash install.sh` if you want the installer to run `sudo tailscale up --auth-key=…` automatically.
+Example: `export TAILSCALE_AUTH_KEY=tskey-auth-XXXXXXXX`.

 ## Notes

 - Each helper script contains inline comments describing additional manual steps (e.g., customizing the bridge URL or Chrome launch arguments).
 - The installer assumes you have a working network and sudo privileges.